 View CO2Meter CO2 Sensors

-How NDIR CO2 sensors are made
+How NDIR CO2 Sensors are Made

 The fabrication of CO2 sensors resembles that of smartphones or any other state-of-the-art electronics.
 High-speed robotic assembly takes place in specially designed clean rooms.
 The modules are then batch-tested and calibrated before shipment.
 SenseAir AB has a promotional video where you can see sensors being assembled at their factory in Sweden here.

-CO2 sensors in the future
+CO2 Sensors in the Future

 What is in store for the future?
 For years, high-end gas analyzers have been produced based on photoacoustic spectroscopy, or PAS.
 PAS is was discovered by Alexander Graham Bell in the 1880s.
 He noted that strobed sunlight shown on different materials produced an audible sound.
 Since PAS systems do not rely on the length of the waveguide, an even smaller CO2 sensor using a pulsed MEMS (Micro Electro Mechanical System) mirror and MEMs microphone are theoretically possible.
 When they go into production, we'll tell you about them here.

-For more information on CO2 sensing technologies or to speak to a CO2Meter expert, contact us at Sales@CO2Meter.com or 877-678-4259
+For more information on CO2 sensing technologies or to speak to a CO2Meter expert, contact us

 Older Post Newer Post